-We will make every effort to adhere to the itinerary.
-However, in the event of unforeseen circumstances, we reserve the right to make changes to the itinerary and accommodation to ensure that you have the best Cretan experience.
+I will make every effort to adhere to the itinerary.
+However, in the event of unforeseen circumstances, I reserve the right to make changes to the itinerary and accommodation to ensure that you have the best Cretan experience.
 I have kept the itinerary quite loose with plenty of free time to enable us to participate in any new experiences.

 A cancellation charge is applicable on the following basis:

 - €700 non-refundable deposit is essential to secure your booking

 - If a booking is cancelled more than 61 before departure: 30% of the total tour cost is forfeited

 - If a booking is cancelled 60 – 46 days before departure: 50% of the total tour cost is forfeited

 - If a booking is cancelled 45 or fewer days before departure: 100% of the total tour cost is forfeited.

 - All cancellations must be in writing.

 Accommodation in Agios Nikolaos is an older-style hotel run by friends, and as the saying goes, “It’s about location, location, location!”